Showing posts with label Arts and Cultural Heritage. Show all posts

 Community Immersion at Manila Golden Mosque during the celebration of Eid'l Fitr on June 5, 2019

 Eid'l Adha is when Muslims from around the world commemorate the willingness of Prophet Ibrahim or Abraham to sacrifice his son.
-What's interesting about this festival is the similarity of the same story in Christianity found in the book of Genesis in the old testament.
+What's interesting about this festival is the similarity of the same story in Christianity found in the book of Genesis in the Old Testament.

 In the Quran, God appeared to Abraham and was told to make a sacrifice for his son, Ishmael.
 In the Bible, the son of Abraham to be sacrificed was Isaac.
 Then, just before Abraham ended his son's life, a lamb was replaced by God instead of his son.
 That was a test of faith given by God to Abraham, and he passed it faithfully.